West Virginia University Logo (WVU Logo)

 WVU LogoWest Virginia University (WVU) Logo PNG

-Designers have created an unusual logo for West Virginia University (WVU), emphasizing the importance of two areas of study: medical and technological.
+Designers have created an unusual logo for West Virginia University (WVU) that emphasizes the importance of two areas of study: medicine and technology.
 This creative approach has resonated with students who are proud and respectful of the university’s visual identity.

 West Virginia University (WVU): Brand overview